-At The University of Toledo, Learning Ventures is committed to removing technological barriers, allowing faculty to focus on learning outcomes, effective teaching and online interaction.
+At The University of Toledo, UT Online is committed to removing technological barriers, allowing faculty to focus on learning outcomes, effective teaching and online interaction.

 Research suggests faculty plan classroom management according to the nature of instructional delivery.
 To support faculty in this endeavor, the Design Center suggests several methods in managing the online classroom.
 Some of those methods include: